aphilippartd/computeless-rag/README.md

 #### 3.3.1 `embedContext` Mutation

-The `embedContext` mutation in our AppSync architecture is crucial for enriching our Pinecone database with actionable data.
-This mutation continuously augments our database with private data that can be effectively queried later.
-When text data is submitted, it is first converted into embeddings for efficient and relevant retrieval.
+The `embedContext` mutation in the AppSync architecture is crucial for populating the Pinecone database with data.
+This mutation converts the user query into embeddings and stores it into the vector store making it available for retrieval in the `rag` query.

 The mutation triggers a pipeline resolver composed of the following functions in sequence: